sourcecred/docs/docs/guides/earning-cred.md

 ### 💧 Cred Minting
-the community decides to Mint some Cred for you, e.g. because they found something valuable.
+The community decides to Mint some Cred for you, e.g. because they found something valuable.
 This Cred just magically appears out of nowhere in your direction.
-Say differently, you are now able to collect some drops of water from the sky
+If we compare Cred to water, minting Cred would be like rain - it would fall from the sky, new water collected in your pond !

 ### 🏄🏾Cred flowing
-Being part of the community, you share the same Contribution Graph.
-Your contribution is interconnected with others in all its different ways and across the time.
-Someone has responsed to your post.
-This same person has liked some other posts.
-Or later, another person will acknowledge your contribution.
-Cred will be flowing in/out on you but at a different speed.
+All the contributions you and your community make are on the same Contribution Graph.
+Each of your contributions is interconnected with other community contributions, even across different platforms.
+Contributions are even also connected through time - today's contributions connect to contributions from yesterday, last week, etc

-Say differently, you are part of an environment that sustains itself across the time.
-This means you collect drops of water that will flow to someone's else direction downstream.
-Or some newcomers upperstream will provide you some fresh drops.
-But any point the sky&sun will make sure that some of your drops evaporate to keep everything in balance
+To put it differently, you are part of an environment that sustains itself across time for which water is key.
+In your pond, water will flow not only from the sky.
+Indeed, new contributions will either provide you with their water because of your past inputs or ask some of yours because they made it easier for you to flow.
+But at any point the sky&sun will make sure that some of your drops evaporate to keep everything in balance

 [cred]: cred.md
 [Discord]: https://discord.gg/XVFwCm